Psychoacoustics and Experimental Audiology

 - Google scholar: https://scholar.google.at/citations?user=bUQTvRIAAAAJ&hl=de

 - 2010: BSc in Electrical Engineering and Audio Engineering at the University of Technology Graz (TUG) and the University of Music and Performing Arts Graz (KUG)

 - 2011: ERASMUS Semester at the Helmut-Schmidt University Hamburg

-- 2013: Student Award of the German Acoustics Association (DEGA) for the master thesis
+- 2013: Student Award of the German Acoustics Association (DEGA) for his master thesis, conducted at the ARI

-- 2015: Award of Excellence from Austrian ministry (BMWFW) for the dissertation
+- 2015: Award of Excellence from the Austrian ministry (BMWFW) for his dissertation

-- 2016: Erwin-Schrödinger-Fellowship of the Austrian Science Funds (FWF) to conduct research at the Boston University
+- 2016: Erwin-Schrödinger-Fellowship of the Austrian Science Funds (FWF) to learn EEG methodology and conduct research (SpExCue) at the Boston University

 For a list of his publications see the ARI publications page.